RushikeshNikam45/Aviation-Project-Flight-Delay-Analysis-/README.md

  ## Data Sourcing
  Data set was gotten from https://github.com/RushikeshNikam45/Aviation-Project-Flight-Delay-Analysis-/tree/main/Data    it can also be accessed on Kaggle.

- Note: flights.csv is an extremely large file.
+ **Note :** flights.csv is an extremely large file.
 Hence, please use the below mentioned link to download the file: https://www.dropbox.com/scl/fi/5jw2uoqncsiysnpq0jia6/flights.csv?rlkey=ex6qk3245kt363var8pv29z34&st=znj6a879&dl=0

 I downloaded the dataset as a CSV file to my device and opened it on Microsoft Powe BI.